List of informally named Mesozoic reptiles: Richmond pliosaur

 The "Richmond pliosaur", also known as "Penny", is an informal name given to a complete polycotylid specimen (QM F18041) from the Early Cretaceous (Albian) Allaru Formation, Australia.
 Discovered in October 1989, this complete articulated specimen is measured around 5 m long.
 Within the family Polycotylidae, it is classified as a member of the clade Occultonectia, which also includes Plesiopleurodon and Sulcusuchus.

 S

 Satsuma-mukashi-umigame

-"Satsuma-mukashi-umigame" (サツマムカシウミガメ, "Satsuma (old name of Kagoshima) ancient sea turtle" is the nickname given to presumed chelonioidean sea turtle from Cenomanian Goshoura Group, Shishijima Island, Kagoshima Prefecture in Japan.
+"Satsuma-mukashi-umigame" (サツマムカシウミガメ, "Satsuma (old name of Kagoshima) ancient sea turtle" is the nickname given to presumed chelonioidean sea turtle from the Late Cretaceous (Cenomanian) Goshoura Group, Shishijima Island, Kagoshima Prefecture in Japan.
 Known from partial plastron and single cervical vertebra which shares characters with modern cheloniids, Corsochelys and Toxochelys, it is the oldest known marine turtle fossil from Japan.
 Carapace length is estimated to be around 70 cm long.